pretix/pretix/doc/development/concepts.rst

 Any combination of those **values** is called a **variation**.
 Using the examples from above, a possible **variation** would be 'T-Shirt, S, blue'.

+Questions
+^^^^^^^^^

+An item can be extended using **questions**.
+Questions enable items to be extended by additional information which can be entered by the user.
+Examples of possible questions include 'Name' or 'age'.

 Restrictions
 ^^^^^^^^^^^^